kanehekili/TSVAccess/README.md

 Last but not least: The bottom line enables you to block any member to access anything.

 ## TsvAccessModule
-This app runs on a Raspberry pi (3a), currently controlling a 3 channel relais for lights (Access,non access and special states).
-Connected ot it is a RC522 RFID reader, which delivers the token uid that has been registered in the TSVeEgisterModule.
+This app runs on a Raspberry pi (3a), currently controlling a 3 channel relais for lights (Access,non access and special states). <br /> Connected ot it is a RC522 RFID reader, which delivers the token uid that has been registered in the TSVeEgisterModule.
 ![Screenshot](https://github.com/kanehekili/TSVAccess/blob/main/Hardware1.jpg)
 There is a variant, that uses a LED 7-Segment display to show time and the count of an abo.